tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 ### A global vocabulary

 We know a lot about some centres [locations] of artefact production.
-We know much less about others [e.g. in the past and in the 'New World'].
+We know much less about others [e.g. in the past and in the "New World"].
-This introduces a significant asymmetry into thinking about global aesthetics....  **This should not lead us to think that artefacts in those parts of the world that we know more about are somehow 'better' or more worthy of study.**
+This introduces a significant asymmetry into thinking about global aesthetics....  **This should not lead us to think that artefacts in those parts of the world that we know more about are somehow "better" or more worthy of study.**
 p.
 91.  [**Emphasis added.**]

-On a very abstract level, there are two different and distinctive modes of pictorial organization, which I call 'surface organization' and 'scene organization'.
+On a very abstract level, there are two different and distinctive modes of pictorial organization, which I call "surface organization" and "scene organization".
 Every picture, regardless of where and when it was made, falls somewhere on the spectrum betwen surface organization and scene organization.

 Surface organization aims to draw attention to how the **two-dimensional**** outline shapes of the depicted objects are placed within the two-